 Dull mower blades shred grass, so they lose more moisture than they would with a clean cut.
 Also, the shredded tips turn brown, making the lawn look dull.
 Most grass types prefer to be mowed high, so set your blade at one of the highest settings on your mower.
 Taller grass grows deeper roots, and deeper roots can reach moisture that's further down in the soil.

-Fertilizing and Cultivation?
-Don't Even Think About It
+Are you fertilizing and Cultivation?
+Don't Even Think About It.

 The same rules apply to cultivation practices such as aerification and dethatching.
 Resist aggressive practices that impose temporary damage during periods of summer heat.
 Instead, cultivate in fall or spring when the turf is vigorous and can recover quickly from the temporary injury.